biplobcstech-code/AIR-QUALITY-/README.md

 # 🎯 Expected Outcomes

-Successful implementation can help institutions:
+Successful implementation can help:

-* Improve academic performance.
-* Detect struggling students early.
-* Support data-driven decision making.
+* Environmental Agencies
+* Government Organizations
-* Optimize educational resources.
+* Researchers
-* Increase student success rates.
+* Public Health Departments

+Benefits include:

+* Improved AQI forecasting
+* Better environmental planning
+* Early pollution warnings
+* Data-driven policy decisions

 ---

 # 🏆 Conclusion

-The Student Performance Tracking System demonstrates the practical application of Machine Learning in education.
-By leveraging the power of the XGBoost algorithm, the system accurately predicts whether students are likely to pass or fail and identifies the factors influencing academic performance.
+The Air Quality Index Prediction System demonstrates how Machine Learning can be applied to environmental analytics.
+Using the Random Forest Regression algorithm, the model accurately predicts AQI values and identifies the most influential environmental factors affecting air quality.

-The project serves as a strong foundation for future educational analytics platforms and highlights the growing role of Artificial Intelligence in transforming modern education.
+With an R² score of approximately 94.84%, the system provides highly reliable predictions and serves as a strong foundation for future smart-city, environmental monitoring, and air quality forecasting applications.

 ---